How to Use Twitter for Customer Service: Lessons From Elon Musk

 Did you know Twitter provides these customer support features?

-This way, people know they can expect a reply from you and that they’ll even the option to message you privately.
+This way, people know they can expect a reply from you, plus have the option to message you privately.

 To do it right, make sure you have the people